courtbourt12/regex-tutorial/gist-template.md

 In the email match regex, `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`, you can see that the "+" and the "{n}" were used to quantify the required characters.
 The {2,6} says that the character must match from 2 to 6 times, and the "+" must match one or more times - which just is saying it has to be included at least once.
 ### Grouping Constructs

+Grouping constructs are what allows the quantifiers to match a specific section of the regex and allows the retrieval and separation of different subexpressions.
+A subexpression is any valid regular expression pattern and is denoted with parenthesis -(subexpression).
+The email matching regex has three separate subexpressions.
+Each one is used to perform different matching methods.

 ### Bracket Expressions

 ### Character Classes